pmavrodiev/text-classifier/README.md

  I have used Google Collab to train a BERT-based model on the training data.
  A publicly availabel Jupyter Notebook is provided here: https://colab.research.google.com/drive/1cD93kx3nNn_bFBZlIUAoNDF_-0S6EGnt?usp=sharing

- Note that if you want to run any of the code yourself, a Google sign-in is required.
+ Note that if you want to run any of the code in the notebook yourself, a Google sign-in is required.
  Otherwise, anonymous read-only access is available by default.

  The notebook downloads resources on the local drive of the signed-in user, which are released after the Collab session